 Cayman Islands Country Report

 The operational environment is good.
 Local infrastructure is modern and extensive, notably in the telecommunications sectors, with reforms to expedite further construction work as part of the government’s post-COVID-19 economy recovery programme.
 The provision of utilities services is reliable.
 Corruption is not a major risk, although there is still capacity to promote transparency and accountability within state institutions, including the police.
 Bureaucratic procedures do not represent a major challenge to the private sector and authorities are committed to fostering a positive business environment at all levels.
 The islands have a well-educated workforce and labour-related risks are low.
 Natural hazards may hit the islands, but overall the government’s level of preparedness is adequate.

-There is no specific terrorist threat targeting the Cayman Islands assets from domestic or home-grown groups or targeting Western interests such as bars, nightclubs, shops, restaurants, or other places where expats and tourists may gather.
+There is no specific terrorist threat targeting Cayman Islands assets from domestic or home-grown groups or targeting Western interests such as bars, nightclubs, shops, restaurants, or other places where expats and tourists may gather.

-As a British Overseas territory, the Cayman Islands' foreign affairs and defence policy remain the responsibility of the UK government.
-Overall, there are no significant external threats to the island and interstate war risks are low.
+As a British Overseas territory, the Cayman Islands’ foreign affairs and defence policy remain the responsibility of the UK government.
+Overall, there are no significant external threats to the islands and interstate war risks are low.